exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 Which to use is pretty much a matter of personal preference.

-- To compare the performance of the approaches, check out the [Performance approach][approach-performance].
+- To compare the performance of the approaches, check out the [Performance article][article-performance].

 [trim]: https://learn.microsoft.com/en-us/dotnet/api/system.string.trim
 [endswith]: https://learn.microsoft.com/en-us/dotnet/api/system.string.endswith